-The performance of risk mitigation techniques is monitored by the MICL Risk Committee.
+The MICL Risk Committee monitors the performance of risk mitigation techniques.
 Where a particular risk mitigation technique is determined to be ineffective, the Risk Committee will request that alternative techniques are introduced and monitor ongoing effectiveness.

 C.4.4 Expected profit in future premiums (EPIFP)